olibatstone/11ty-portfolio/selected-work/boosting-account-creation.md

   caption: "Exploring how these logo concepts would appear across touchpoints."
 %}

-### Met user needs with new supporting content
+### Added content that removed privacy and cost concerns

 - I worked with executive and legal teams to design an *About us* page featuring founder and medical staff bios, published research, and media coverage.
 - To address privacy concerns, I added a *Trust and privacy* page with explicit statements on non-sharing with third parties, GDPR and ISO27001 credentials, and how patients controlled their data.
 - I created content that explained why insurers offered the test as a free benefit and assured that there are no hidden costs.

-### Redesigned content to clarify the value proposition
+### Redesigned content to clarify value and drive sign-ups

 - I added a sample report to the homepage hero as an easy way to show what patients would receive, adapting a pattern from other genetic services.
 - The *How it works* section was buried on the home page.
 I promoted it in hierarchy, created a dedicated page and new content describing how we use patient genetic data to generate results and what patients could do with them.